xwanli0923/summary-scripts/perl-examples/README.md

 # **perl-examples** #

-summary-perl repository includes Bioinfomatrics about NGS, system admin scripts and so on.
+perl-examples repository includes Bioinfomatrics about NGS, system admin scripts and so on.